 - Cool down with soup.
 There are lots of easy-to-make cold soups that are delicious and perfect to cool you down on a hot day.
 Think of soups like chilled watercress, cucumber, tomato, or gazpacho.
 Up your fluid intake by making them with vegetable juices or low-sodium broth, and add an ice cube or two just before serving.

-- Go vegetarian or pescetarian!
+- Go vegetarian or pescatarian!
 Treat the hot weather season as a great opportunity to serve one or two meatless meals each week.
 Use healthy beans and pulses or omega-rich fish as your main protein source.
 Your meals will feel lighter and will help you meet healthy eating goals.
 Check out our recipe for Grilled salmon with summer cherry salsa.

 Want to know how to meet physical activity goals and generally avoid health challenges during the hot weather?
 Check out our expert’s blog on this website entitled Managing the heat wave with diabetes.